OpenSourceRisk/Engine/Examples/Example_14/Readme.txt

 2) Market

-   Flat Zero Coupon curve at 2.1%
+   Minimal market data file, using single points where possible Flat Zero Coupon curve at 2.1%

    Note that today's fixings in the fixing file need to be commented